Help and support

-- Buy a one off data Bolt On
+- Add a data Bolt On in My O2.

 Without attachments, the average email uses between 10 and 30KB of data.
 With attachments, it can be anything from 500KB for one photo, to several MB for large documents.